 ...Apple has essentially cornered the market on Bluetooth headphones, and they're eating up more and more of the developing segment

-Money is a great motivator to do really crappy things, and Apple has done exactly that for decades now.
-You may think that Apple’s semi-predatory dongle addiction might be how they make cash off of killing the headphone jack, but the real answer is much more banal than that.
+Money is a powerful motivator to do really crappy things, and Apple has done exactly that for decades now.
+You may think that shaving pennies when making iPhones might be how they make cash off of killing the headphone jack, but the real answer is much more banal than that.
 It’s because they’ve basically bought Bluetooth headphones as a category, and are trying to eat up another market.
 Don’t believe me?
 Let’s take a look at who wins when Bluetooth overtakes wired headphones in sales.

 Ever since Apple purchased a majority stake in Beats Audio for $3.2 billion in 2015, they’ve earned nearly half of all money spent buying Bluetooth headphones.
 When Apple kills headphone jacks on their products, they’re simultaneously trying to lock people into their own ecosystem, and increase demand for other high-margin products they peddle.
 On top of that, a smartphone without the headphone jack means Bluetooth headphones will be a major cash cow simply because the vast majority of listeners do not currently own Bluetooth headphones.
-It’s a smart business plan—but a giant middle finger to consumers, who now have to spend hundreds of dollars fixing a problem that didn’t exist until some literal Monopoly men in Cupertino decided it needed to be one.
+It’s a smart business plan—but a giant middle finger to consumers, who now have to decide how to fix a problem that didn’t exist until some literal Monopoly men in Cupertino decided it needed to be one.

-The crazy thing is, it seems to be working… for now.
+The crazy thing is, it seems to have worked.
 Every market indication that I can find paints the same picture: Apple has essentially cornered the market on Bluetooth headphones, and they’re eating up more and more of the developing segment.
 And the situation is even more extreme if you take a look at the new category of “truly wireless” earphones.
-After the success it’s seen so far, why not continue strangling a nascent market in the crib?
-From the report linked above:
+After the success it’s seen so far, why not continue?

 So what’s the problem?

-Killing the headphone jack was good—for Apple’s bottom line.
+Killing the headphone jack was good for Apple’s and Samsung’s bottom line.
 For the headphone industry, less so.

 This is the part of the article where I get around to telling you something you already know.
 That is, a smartphone without a headphone jack isn’t a good tool.
 It’s an incomplete one, and one you shouldn’t buy.
-But it goes so much further than that—it’s profiteering off of people who might not be able to afford the changes Apple is foisting on them, and that’s something I take extreme issue with.
-Some people can only afford $20 headphones, and by God I want them to be able to use affordable units to enjoy their music.
+But it goes so much further than that—it’s profiteering off of people who might not be able to afford the changes companies are foisting on them, and that’s something I take extreme issue with.
+Some people can only afford $20 headphones, and by God I want them to be able to enjoy their music.
 I have a sneaking suspicion that more than a few of you are a little pissed off at paying more for getting less, but there’s a lot to unpack in this discussion.

 While it’s not exactly a mystery that a company will do whatever nets it more profit in the long run, pulling the headphone jack without a suitable replacement is one of those decisions that’s so cold and consumer-hostile that people should be angry about it.
 Bluetooth just isn’t where it needs to be to replace wired headphones completely, and that’s all there is to it.
 Include both the jack, and the Bluetooth, dammit.